Someone's Wife in the Boat of Someone's Husband

 Someone's Wife in the Boat of Someone's Husband is a 2013 Korean-Indonesian drama film directed by Edwin.
 Edwin co-wrote the screenplay with poet Seno Gumira Ajidarma based on Ajidarma's Cinta di Atas Perahu Cadik.

 Plot

-Mar believes in the mysterious legend of the lovers Halimah and Sukab in the island of Sawai a hundred years ago.
-She journeys to Sawai to feel what Halimah once felt, hoping to find Sukab there.
+Mar believes in the mysterious legend of the lovers Halimah and Sukab on the island of Sawai from a hundred years ago.
+She travels to Sawai to experience what Halimah once felt, hoping to find Sukab there.